-In general, most of participants agreed with the VACNE's summary report, particularly sharing deep concerns about short-term as well as long-term damages to biodiversity, the environment, and related cultural, historical, and religious issues.
-Moreover, it was widely agreed that
+In general, most of participants agreed with the VACNE summary report prepared by the Advisory Board, particularly sharing deep concerns about short-term as well as long-term damages to biodiversity, the environment, and related cultural, historical, and religious issues.
+Moreover, it was widely agreed that implementation of the project will result in violation of several relevant laws and regulations.

-In particular: Item 19, Clause 4 of the Tourism Law of Vietnam (2005); Clause 55 of Governmental Decree No. 23/2006/ND-CP of 3 March 2006 on implementation of the Law on Forest Protection and Development; Clause 14 "Environmental protection in tourist activities at forest areas with specific values" and similar regulations of relevant ministries/sectors.
-Additionally, the operation of the Tam Dao 2 project would violate regulations on activities of the Tam Dao National Park stipulated in Prime Minister's Decision No. 136/1996/TTg of 6 March 1996 on establishment of the Tam Dao National Park implementation of the project will result in violation of several relevant laws and regulations.
 Based on participants' contributions at the workshop, VACNE quickly elaborated a set of recommendations and submitted them to the relevant authorities for consideration.
 After receiving and studying the petition from VACNE, these government agencies, at central and local levels, have showed positive responses, and have expressed their written opinions to the Prime Minister.

 Currently, two years after VACNE's petition, there is no sign of continuing with the implementation of the project.
-VACNE does recommend that the Tam Dao National Park should continue to develop eco-tourism in the Park, based on more comprehensive planning, increased organisation alcapacity and consideration of domestic and global experience.
-VACNE's intervention in the Tam Dao 2 project demonstrates the power of combining advocacy with a solid foundation of scientific data in influencing project's decision making.
+VACNE does recommend that the Tam Dao National Park should continue to develop eco-tourism in the Park, based on more comprehensive planning, increased organizational capacity and consideration of domestic and global experience.
+VACNE's intervention in the Tam Dao 2 project